COURSE TITLE:

 Assignment #7: Share Your Findings.

-Share your findings with the educator you observed and discuss areas of learning.
+Share your findings with the observed educator.
+Write a one page summary of your discussion.

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT